ASIO protects Australia and Australians from threats to their security.

-- politically motivated violence;
+- politically motivated violence including terrorism

-- the promotion of communal violence;
+- promotion of communal violence

-- serious threats to Australia’s territorial and border integrity.
+- serious threats to Australia’s border integrity.

-The ASIO Act extends ASIO’s responsibility for security intelligence beyond Australia’s borders and includes, in the definition of security, Australia’s ‘security’ obligations to other countries.
-The ASIO Act also specifically authorises ASIO to communicate and cooperate with relevant authorities of foreign countries.
+The ASIO Act extends ASIO’s responsibility for security intelligence beyond Australia’s borders and includes, in the definition of security, Australia’s security obligations to other countries.
+In fulfilling its obligations to protect Australia and its people, ASIO performs the following roles.

-- assesses security intelligence and provides advice to Government on security matters;
+- Assesses security intelligence and provides advice to government on security matters.

-- investigates and responds to threats to security;
+- Investigates and responds to threats to security.

-- maintains a national counter-terrorism intelligence capability;
+- Maintains a national counter-terrorism intelligence capability.

-- provides protective security advice; and
+- Provides protective security advice.

-- provides security assessments, including for visa entry checks, access to classified material and designated security controlled areas.
+- Provides security assessments, including for visa entry checks, access to classified material and designated security-controlled areas.

-ASIO does not collect intelligence on particular groups or individuals unless there is a security related reason to do so.
+ASIO does not collect intelligence on particular groups or individuals unless there is a security-related reason to do so.
 It is behaviour and activity that determines ASIO’s interest.